-- The development of the Board's Financial Plan in support of the Strategic and Operational Plans - Recommending to the Board annual revenue and capital budgets, and financial plans consistent with statutory financial responsibilities - To oversee and monitor the Board's performance against the prevailing NHS Scotland and others performance measurement regime and other local and national targets as required - The oversight of the Board's Capital Programme and the review of the Property Strategy (including the acquisition and disposal of property)

-- Putting in place and scrutinising arrangements which will provide assurance to the Chief Executive as Accountable Officer that NHS Orkney has systems and processes in place to secure best value, ensuring that this assurance is included as an explicit statement in the Committee's Annual Report - To scrutinise the Board's financial and non-financial performance and ensure that corrective actions are taken in collaboration with other Governance Committees where appropriate - To ensure better understanding between service provision and financial impact and to allow the Board to demonstrate that it provides value for money. - To ensure adequate risk management is employed in all areas within the remit of the Committee - Review performance, effectiveness, and Terms of Reference of the Committee on an annual basis - To develop an annual cycle of business - To ensure robust arrangements are in place in relation to digital transformation and cyber security providing assurance to the Board in this regard - To ensure robust arrangements are in place in relation to Business Continuity and Emergency Planning - To have oversight of Climate Change and Sustainability Governance, including the transition to a net-zero emissions service and delivery of targets against and monitor delivery of the Scottish Government targets
+- The development of the Board's 1-3-year Financial Plan in support of the Strategic and Operational Plans - Recommending to the Board annual revenue and capital budgets, and financial plans consistent with statutory financial responsibilities - The oversight of the Board's Capital Programme and the review of the Property Strategy (including the acquisition and disposal of property) - Putting in place and scrutinising arrangements which will provide assurance to the Chief Executive as Accountable Officer that NHS Orkney has systems and processes in place to secure best value, ensuring that this assurance is included as an explicit statement in the Committee's Annual Report - To scrutinise the Board's financial and non-financial performance and ensure that corrective actions are taken in collaboration with other Governance Committees where appropriate - To ensure better understanding between service provision and financial impact and to allow the Board to demonstrate that it provides value for money. - To ensure adequate risk management is employed in all areas within the remit of the Committee - Review performance, effectiveness, and Terms of Reference of the Committee on an annual basis - To develop an annual cycle of business - To have oversight of Climate Change and Sustainability Governance, including the transition to a net-zero emissions service and delivery of targets against and monitor delivery of the Scottish Government targets - To receive Digital Cyber and Information Governance Assurance - - To progress and process documentation for budget setting and forecasting - To review progress regarding the Improvement Programme - Oversight of the NPD contract and any other major procurement - Review of Standing Orders and Standard Financial Instructions - · Oversight and assurance around integrated planning the Scottish Public Finance Manual, along with a statutory duty under the Public Finance and Accountability (Scotland) Act 2000.
+The Committee will provide assurance to the Chief Executive, as Accountable Officer, that NHS Orkney has systems and processes in place to secure best value in these delegated areas, and this assurance will be included as an explicit statement in the Committee's Annual Report.

 The Committee is responsible for promoting the economical, efficient and effective use of resources by the organisation, on those areas within its remit, in accordance with the principles of Best Value.
-These are set out in the Scottish Public Finance Manual, along with a statutory duty under the Public Finance and Accountability (Scotland) Act 2000.
-The Committee will provide assurance to the Chief Executive, as Accountable Officer, that NHS Orkney has systems and processes in place to secure best value in these delegated areas, and this assurance will be included as an explicit statement in the Committee's Annual Report.
+These are set out in